 5. Use Power Saving Mode

-Galaxy S7 has amazing built in power saving options, that work pretty good.
-Power saving mode & Ultra Power saving mode both of which are pre-configured according to your batteries power levels.
+The Galaxy S7 has terrific built-in power-saving options that work pretty well.
+There is a power-saving mode and an ultra-power-saving mode, both of which are pre-configured according to your Battery’s power levels.

-• Using power saving mode will limit the phone’s performance like, turn off vibration, restrict location services for better battery savings.
-(Just toggle it on from the notification shade)
+• Power saving mode will limit the phone’s performance, like turning off vibration and restricting access to specific location services for better battery savings.
+Toggle it on from the notification shade)

-While the Ultra power saving mode switches your phone performance to minimum levels, this option should only be used when you want your phone alive for as long as possible in critical battery levels.
+While the Ultrapower-saving mode switches your phone’s performance to minimum levels, this option should only be used when you want your phone to remain alive for as long as possible at critical battery levels.

 That’s it.
-We hope this guide on how to fix Galaxy S7 battery life problem works out for you.
-If you have any query regarding How to fix Galaxy S7 battery life problem.
-Let us know in the comments.
+We hope this guide on how to fix the Galaxy S7 battery life problem works out for you.
+If you have any queries, let us know in the comments.

 Subscribe